Dr. Nasima Selim

 2019 Completed basic pedagogic training for teaching in Universities (Hochschuldidaktisches Grundlagenmodul) at Freie Universität Berlin

-"Learning the ways of the heart in Berlin: Sufism, anthropology, and the post-secular condition,"
+"Learning the ways of the heart in Berlin: Sufism, anthropology, and the post-secular condition" (May 2019)

 What is Sufism?
 How is Sufism practiced and experienced in Berlin and connected sites?
 Bringing together two traditions of inquiry – Sufism (taṣawwuf) and Anthropology – I make sense of a set of contemporary enactments of Sufism in practice and experience.
 The “post-secular” is a provisional diagnosis of the contemporary condition, an organizing principle for the empirical reality and an analytical stance to hold together the multiple entanglements of Sufism: in invoking other kinds of past and ‘minority history’ exceeding the majority history narrative of the secularized German society; in imagining and opening up subtle bodies and metaphysical hearts towards transforming the self and social relations trespassing the limits of a materialist, secular body; in healing the problems of living and chronic health conditions beyond the confines of evidence-based biomedicine; in the seeking of an elusive ‘something else’ than secularist subjectivity; and, in the efforts to engage in affirmative action that do not necessarily fit certain secularized notions of politics.
 This dissertation is an effort to articulate Sufi practice and experience in the German capital, at the heart of one of the richest nation-states with its hidden structures of inequality as well as the conditions of possibilities it affords.
 Although Sufism makes a different set of demands than academic anthropology, both disciplines enable us to talk back to a growing fear of Islam, the ever-shrinking space for alternatives and the trivialization of the post-secular imagination in Berlin.